Creating A To Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

 Enable this option (‘Yes’) to display items only to users who have been specifically assigned those items.
-Leave this option disabled to display to-do items to all users.
+Leaving this option disabled (‘No’) will display to-do items to all users.

 User Roles to Show

-Check the boxes in this area Contributor to display the type of users that can be assigned items.
-Leave the check box unticked for any roles that you do not want to assign to-do items.
+Checking the boxes in this area Contributor displays the type of users that can be assigned todo items.
+If you don’t want to assign to-do items to a particular role, then don’t tick its check box.

 Email Assigned To-Do Items to User